godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 _______

 Ideally we'd like to let the player be able to see how much ammo is left.
-Let's make a new function called ``process_ui``.
+Let's make a new function called ``process_UI``.

 First, add ``process_UI(delta)`` to ``_physics_process``.